 The experimental set up is shown in Figure 4.
 After the user is fitted with the POS.T.
 Wear, one sits on a chair looking at a 61" rear projected display that shows the virtual environment that the user is situated in (the user is surrounded by a spherical grid).
-Upon a tactile stimulus, the user reports, mainly looking at the display, the direction using an arrow like stick equipped with the orientation tracker1, which also appears in the virtual environment.
-The mock-up doll was used to rotate the virtual environment and be able to report directions that emanate behind one's back.
+Upon a tactile stimulus, the user reports, mainly looking at the display, the direction using an arrow like stick equipped with the orientation tracker1, which also appears in the virtual environment and be able to report directions that emanate behind one's back.